-Northeastern University Libraries
+Northeastern University Library

-The School of Law Library, located on five floors in the Knowles Law Center, includes a comprehensive collection of U.S. legal materials in print and in electronic format.
+The School of Law Library, located on four floors in the Knowles Law Center, includes a comprehensive collection of U.S. legal materials in print and in electronic format.
 Of particular note is the library’s collection in the areas of public interest law; international human rights law; and public health, death penalty issues, and progressive lawyering.
-More information can be found at the School of Law Library web page.
+More information can be found at the School of Law Library webpage.